Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval: Methodology

 \subsection{Dense Retriever Training Pipeline}

-\textbf{Language Modelling Pre-training:} Starting from the T5-base available at Huggingface\footnote{\href{https://huggingface.co/t5-base}{https://huggingface.co/t5-base}}, we continuously pre-train the model on 8 billion tokens from the MS-MARCO document collection, for the model to adapt to the new maximum length, new positional embeddings, and document distribution.
+\textbf{Language Modelling Pre-training:} Starting from T5-base available at HuggingFace\footnote{\url{https://huggingface.co/t5-base}}, we continuously pre-train the model on 8 billion tokens from the MS-MARCO document collection, for the model to adapt to the new maximum sequence length, new positional embeddings, and MS-MARCO's document distribution.
 We follow the original T5 span-corruption task, masking 15\% of the input sequence, with an average corrupted span length of 3 tokens.

-\textbf{Unsupervised Contrastive Pre-training:} In order to align the model with the fine-tuning task, we further pre-train the model following the cropping technique~\citep{DBLP:journals/tmlr/IzacardCHRBJG22}.
-In this task, given a document, a positive pair ($q$, $d$) is sampled by independently cropping two random spans comprising 10 to 50\% of the input.
+\textbf{Unsupervised Contrastive Pre-training:} In order to align the model with the fine-tuning task, we perform further pre-training following the cropping technique~\citep{DBLP:journals/tmlr/IzacardCHRBJG22}.
+In this task, given a document, a positive pair ($s$, $s^+$) is sampled by independently cropping two random spans comprising 10 to 50\% of the input.
 The model is trained to minimize the following contrastive loss: